Combined methods for solving time-varying semilinear differential-algebraic equations with the use of spectral projectors and applications: Introduction

-DAEs or degenerate DEs are also called descriptor equations (or descriptor systems), algebraic-differential systems, operator-differential equations and differential equations (or dynamical systems) on manifolds.
-These equations are used to describe mathematical models in control theory, radioelectronics, cybernetics, mechanics, economics, ecology, chemical kinetics and gas industry (see, e.g., \cite{BGHHSTisch,Brenan-C-P,BKT,Fox-Jen-Zom, HairerLR,Kunkel_Mehrmann, Lamour-Marz-Tisch,Riaza,Vlasenko1} and references therein).
+DAEs or degenerate DEs are also called descriptor equations, algebraic-differential systems and differential equations (or dynamical systems) on manifolds.
+These equations are used to describe mathematical models in control theory, radioelectronics, cybernetics, mechanics, economics, ecology, chemical kinetics and gas industry (see, e.g., \cite{Brenan-C-P,BKT,CheAkLe,Kunkel_Mehrmann, Lamour-Marz-Tisch,Riaza,Vlasenko1}).
 It is known that the dynamics of electrical circuits is modeled using DAEs which, in general, cannot be reduced to explicit ordinary differential equations (ODEs).
-In Sections~\ref{ApplPIMM} and \ref{ApplDE} we will consider two mathematical models in the form of time-varying semilinear DAEs \eqref{DAE}, which describes transient processes in electrical circuits.
+In Sections~\ref{ApplPIMM} and \ref{ApplDE} we will consider two mathematical models having the form of the DAE \eqref{DAE}, which describes transient processes in electrical circuits.